bmarkovic/vscode-haproxy-syntax/README.md

 This is the syntax highlighter for HAProxy/HAPEE configuration files, based on [sublime-haproxy](https://github.com/ramonfritsch/sublime-haproxy) Sublime Text package.

+> Note: All changes to the `Haproxy.tmLanguage` file need to go through the [upstream project](https://github.com/ramonfritsch/sublime-haproxy) first.

 See:
 https://www.haproxy.com/ (HAPEE)
 http://www.haproxy.org/ (HAProxy)